 …and we don’t take it lightly.
 We study this place, and we know it very well.
 It’s really our job to.

-It is our pleasure to know as much as we can about this amazing town and RMNP so we can share it with you in ways that others are unable to.
+It is our pleasure to know as much as we can about this amazing town and RMNP so we can share it with you.